src-d/kmcuda/README.md

 K-nn
 ----
-Centroid distance matrix C<sub>ij</sub> is calculated together with clusters' radiuses R<sub>i</sub> (the maximum distance from the centroid to the cluster's members).
+Centroid distance matrix C<sub>ij</sub> is calculated together with clusters' radiuses R<sub>i</sub> (the maximum distance from the centroid to the corresponding cluster's members).
 Given sample S in cluster A, we avoid calculating the distances from S to another cluster B's members if C<sub>AB</sub> - SA - R<sub>B</sub> is greater than the current maximum K-nn distance.
 This resembles the [ball tree algorithm](http://scikit-learn.org/stable/modules/neighbors.html#ball-tree).